 The Learning A to Z company has put together some phenomenal programs to help our students with literacy learning through the years, and certainly they add more all the time.
 In my opinion, it’s well worth the membership price when you consider all that’s included.
 You get printable books and poetry, lesson plans and materials, assessment materials, projectable options, and more.
 I could go on and on.
 For me, the projectable option is probably one of my favorites since you can use it for modeling reading skills and strategies, and hopefully, these ideas will help you make use of the little tools that they’ve included.
 If you do, I think you will agree that the membership is well worth the money.

-The projectable feature is fantastic for modeling Concept of Word, practicing letter recognition and sounds, modeling strategies such as using picture clues and decoding, and comprehension.
+The projectable feature is fantastic for modeling Concept of Word, letter recognition and sounds, and modeling strategies.
+I use it to show picture clues, decoding, and comprehension.

 My favorite thing to do with Kinders is to work on developing concept of word with the stampers.
 The kids love dragging the stamps in place, and we practice touching them as we read.
 In the picture above, I placed them under each word, but you can also use a different stamp to signal the beginning of each word for the student to “Get their Mouth Ready”.

 The tool kit also includes a pen (with different colors), highlighters, a cover box, and a text box tool.
 In this image, I matched the picture clue with the word in the text.
 You could also add the text box to the side to brainstorm rhyming words for sun, pop, and up.

 Using Reading A to Z with Beginning Readers

 With beginning readers, we focus on building decoding skills and fluency, so teachers can use the projectable feature to record student thinking and observations.
 With guiding questions and think aloud, students work to apply Word Study into their work with running text.